 Specifications

-Frame: 6061 aluminium hardtail, integrated battery with side removal, tapered steerer, bottle cage mounts
+Frame: 6061 aluminium hardtail, integrated removable battery, tapered steerer, bottle cage mounts

 Shock: N/A (hardtail)